-Constantino et al. \cite{semiauto_deeplearning} compared the performances of 7 semi-automated and 2 deep learning segmentation methods, while Weisman et al. \cite{automated_eleven} compared 11 automated segmentation techniques, although both these studies were performed on smaller datasets of sizes 65 and 90 respectively.
+Constantino et al. \cite{semiauto_deeplearning} compared the performances of 7 semi-automated and 2 deep learning segmentation methods, while Weisman et al. \cite{automated_eleven} compared 11 automated segmentation techniques, although these studies were performed on relatively small sized datasets of 65 and 90 cases, respectively.
 Weisman et al. \cite{weisman_deepmedic} compared the segmentation performances of automated 3D Deep Medic method with that of physician although even this study included just 90 lymphoma cases.
 Except for \cite{weisman_deepmedic}, none of these studies reported model generalization on out-of-distribution dataset (such as on data collected from different centers), limiting their robustness quantification and external validity.
-Jiang et al. \cite{Jiang2022} used a relatively larger dataset as compared to the above studies with 297 images to train a 3D UNet.
-They even performed out-of-distribution testing on 117 images collected from a different center.
+Jiang et al. \cite{Jiang2022} used a relatively larger dataset as compared to the above studies with 297 images to train a 3D UNet and performed out-of-distribution testing on 117 images collected from a different center.
 To the best of our knowledge, the largest lymphoma PET/CT dataset for deep learning-based lesion segmentation ever reported is the work by Blanc-Durand et al. \cite{largest_lymphoma_dataset} who used 639 images for model development and 94 for external testing; however, this study only used standard segmentation evaluation metrics and assessed their model's ability for predicting accurate TMTV.
-Both the studies \cite{Jiang2022} and \cite{largest_lymphoma_dataset} are limited by the fact that their datasets exclusively consisted of patients diagnosed with diffuse large B-cell lymphoma (DLBCL), representing only a single subtype of lymphoma.
+Both studies \cite{Jiang2022} and \cite{largest_lymphoma_dataset} were restricted to patients diagnosed with diffuse large B-cell lymphoma (DLBCL), thereby focusing solely on a specific lymphoma subtype.